FAMILY SUPPORT PROGRAMS

 Sibshops are provided by Certified Sibshop Facilitators,

-Virtual Sibshops are here to the rescue!
-KIDS ages 8-13 who have a brother or sister with any special need or disability, are invited to this enroll in this unique Sibshop using an online, video conferencing group!
-Jessica Bowsa and Monica Fyfe are certified Sibshop facilitators, and are excited to share some fun activities and sharing about what its like to be a "sib" with all of you!
+Sibshops are here to the rescue!
+KIDS ages 6-13 who have a brother or sister with any special need or disability, are invited to this enroll in this unique Sibshop using an online, video conferencing group!
+We are certified Sibshop providers and are excited to share some fun activities and sharing about what its like to be a "sib" with all of you!

 |